cube-js/cube/docs/content/Caching/Overview.md

 ## Pre-Aggregations

-Pre-aggregations is the layer of the aggregated data built and refreshed by Cube.js.
-It can dramatically improve the queries performance and provide a higher concurrency.
+Pre-aggregations is a layer of the aggregated data built and refreshed by Cube.js.
+It can dramatically improve the query performance and provide a higher concurrency.

 To start building pre-aggregations, Cube.js should have write access to the [pre-aggregations schema](/config#options-reference-pre-aggregations-schema): `dev_pre_aggregations` in the development and `prod_pre_aggregations` in production.
 Cube.js first builds pre-aggregations as tables in the source database and then exports them into the pre-aggregations storage.